-If you are a retired Plan participant and you are later rehired by the DCPS system or elsewhere in the District of Columbia Government, you cannot participate in the Plan as an eligible teacher.
+If you are a retired Plan participant and you are later rehired, you cannot participate in the Plan as an eligible teacher.
 You will continue to receive your retirement benefit from the Plan uninterrupted and will not earn any additional service credit under the Plan.
 However, your salary may be offset (reduced to not less than that required under federal minimum wage law) by the amount of your retirement benefit.
 It is the responsibility of the District agency that rehires you to offset your salary.
 You cannot elect to waive payment of your retirement benefit to avoid the salary offset.
-The salary offset does not apply if you are reemployed as a substitute teacher.
+The salary offset does not apply if you are re-employed as a substitute teacher.